hyx0329/circuitpython-vfd-gu7000/README.md

 - Not all GU7000s have native support for bit paint.
 As a workaround, I implemented `fill_rect` and `fill_line` as generic solutions.
 - This lib only implements communication through async serial port(aka.
 UART) because it's relatively easy to implement.
 It should be easy to implement for other connection types.
 - For this lib, the major difference between MicroPython and CircuitPython is the serial API.
 It should be easy to port this lib to MicroPython.
-    - BTW it's also easy to port the lib to CPython.
+    - ~~BTW it's also easy to port the lib to CPython.~~ Already ported, see `for_pyserial`.
+You'll need an adapter supports CTS/RTS flow control like CH343(with VCP driver, NOT CDC-ACM driver).
+- The image convert tool is in `for_pyserial/vfd_utils.py`.
+See `for_pyserial/show_img.py` for usage.

 ## License